plone/documentation/docs/install/create-project-cookieplone.md

 (create-project-cookieplone-create-volto-project-label)=

-## Create a Plone project
+## Create a Volto project

-After satisfying the prerequisites, generate a Plone project.
+After satisfying the prerequisites and having {ref}`activated an LTS version of Node.js <prerequisites-for-installation-nodejs-label>`, generate a Volto project.

 ```shell
 uvx cookieplone project